Posted on 29 March 2013.

 This project scores in the Approaching range of Creativity & Innovation.
 Students could choose whether to make a movie, slideshow, or comic to present their animal research.
 They added their own ideas to solve an authentic problem.
 They also reflected on the creative process through their self-evaluation rubric.

-Posted in Comm/Collab - Dev, Creativity - App, Critical Thinking - App, Elementary School, Info Fluency - Dev, Science
+Posted in Comm/Collab - Dev, Creativity - App, Critical Thinking - App, Elementary School, Info Fluency - Dev, Lesson, Science

 Posted on 11 March 2013.

 After completing our unit on Virginia’s native people, students chose a current Indian tribe of Virginia to research in self-selected groups.
 This correlates with VS.2g: The student will demonstrate knowledge of the physical geography and native peoples, past and present, of Virginia by identifying and locating the current state-recognized tribes.
 They found answers to given essential questions through the use of printed materials and online resources.
 They also came up with at least three additional questions that they felt would be beneficial to answer in their presentation.
 The students had the option to create a Keynote, iMovie, or website to compile their research.
 If they felt they could best present their research in another way, they were given the opportunity to submit their ideas to the teacher for approval.
 Using the digital tool of their choosing, students created a resource for other students to use in learning about these Virginia tribes.
 The projects were published on the class blog after completion.